bjeanes/grabshot/README.md

 Mini API to create screenshots of websites and call back with the image data.

+**This was a breakable toy that I hacked together as a proof of concept.
+It's pretty hacky currently, but still pretty young...**

 ## Using

 Post to /snap with the following query params: